ChangyWen/OnFairRP-2021/readme.md

     ```

 ## Data Source
-* Real-world data traces are obtained from [DiDi Chuxing GAIA Initiative](https://gaia.didichuxing.com).
+* The real-world data traces are obtained from [DiDi Chuxing GAIA Initiative](https://gaia.didichuxing.com).

 ## Usage (run with arguments specified)
 * To price (i.e., decide discounts) for requests using OnFairRP algorithm: